LOADING ...

 And the wood's findin' but yer lazy to fetch it

-And tomorrow's mornin' so far away
+And tomorrow's mornin' seems so far

-And yer sun-decked desert and valleys
+And yer desert and evergreen valleys

 And yer sky cries water and yer drain a-pourin'

-And the lightnin's and the thunder's a-crashin'
+And the lightnin's a-flashing and the thunder's

 And the windows are rattlin' and breakin' and the tops a-shakin'

-And yer whole world's a-slammin' and
+And yer whole world's and bangin'

-And to yourself you say
+And to you sometimes say

 And yer knee-deep in the dark with yer hands in the air